Huggenguggen/cs3219-ay2425s1-project-g29/backend/user_service/README.md

    ```

 ## Using the Dockerfile
-1. Make sure the `CRED_PATH` file in the `.env` is using the correct path formatting (i.e. `./credentials.json` NOT `.\\firebase-credentials.json`) as the container runs on linux.
+1. Make sure the `CRED_PATH` file in the `.env` is using the correct path formatting (i.e. `./firebase-cred.json` NOT `.\\firebase-cred.json`) as the container runs on linux.
-2. Change the line copying the credentails file into the dockerfile to use the correct name of yoru json.
+2. Change the line copying the credentials file into the dockerfile to use the correct name of your json.
 3. Run `docker build -t user-service .` in the `user_service` directory to create a Docker image.
 4. Run `docker run -d -p 5001:5001 user-service` to start the Docker container.